louis-young/truncate-strings/README.md

 `data-truncate-length`

-See the configuration section for more details.
+See the configuration section below for more details.

 #### JavaScript